Having a trusted, verifiable identity will be essential for the new Data Economy.

 Identity Fraud & Cyber Resilience

 The growing use of digital identities online – in combination with the massive volume of personal data increasingly being collected by governments, businesses, and everything from wearable devices to household appliances – creates vulnerabilities.
-According to the Breach Level Index, an online database, more than 15 billion data records have been lost or stolen since 2013, and the 3.4 billion compromised records in the first half of 2018 alone represented a 72% increase compared with the same period a year earlier.
+According to the Breach Level Index, an online database, more than 15 billion data records have been lost or stoled since 2013, and the 3.4 billion compromised records in the first half of 2018 alone represented a 72% increase compared with the same period a year earlier.
 New threats continue to emerge: according to the US Federal Reserve, the fastest-growing financial crime, “synthetic identity fraud,” involves using fake information to establish a bogus credit file and then make transactions.
 Several approaches have emerged to better secure identities and build resilience, including minimal data collection and disclosure, and informed consent.
 Bolstering digital literacy and helping people better understand the need for password-free, multi-factor authentication can also help.

 Digital Inclusion & Opportunity